Simogh67/-Data-Analysis-Bank-Marketing-Dataset/README.md

 ### The answers to the above questions are available in the Jupiter Notebook included in this repository.

-To answer the above questions, we leverage Statistical hypothesis testing methods, **Please also read the marketing-analysis PDF attached to this repository**.
+To answer the above questions, we leverage Statistical hypothesis testing methods, **Please also read the marketing-analysis Medium post: https://medium.com/@simogh67/lessons-from-a-bank-marketing-campaign-a25a5697a6b8**.